 Until the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), obsessive-compulsive disorder (OCD) was classified as an anxiety disorder.
 Many still consider anxiety to be the defining feature of the disorder, by which obsessions cause anxiety and compulsions alleviate those feelings associated with anxiety.

 In the post below, you will learn more about what obsessive-compulsive disorder (OCD) is and how it is characterized.
 This post will focus specifically on “existential OCD”, just one of the many unique subtypes of the disorder.
 Read on to learn about what it means to have existential OCD, common symptoms and treatment options.

-Previously I wrote about 3 OCD subtypes that most people are not familiar with: Harm OCD, Pedophile OCD, and Sexual Orientation OCD.
+3 More Types of OCD You Haven’t Heard Of By Taylor Newendorp, M.A., LCPC Previously I wrote about 3 OCD subtypes that most people are not familiar with: Harm OCD, Pedophile OCD, and Sexual Orientation OCD.
 In the interest of continuing to try and break through stereotypes of what OCD is and help people better understand the complex ways in … Read More

 Types of OCD (that People Don’t Like Talking About) By Taylor Newendorp, M.A., LCPC The most common stereotypes of Obsessive Compulsive Disorder (OCD) are that it is characterized by someone being overly concerned with cleanliness (excessively washing hands, cleaning and disinfecting things, etc.), someone liking things very organized, or someone repeatedly checking things like locks.
 These can be symptoms of … Read More